Skip to content

 Shore contact

-Complete before departure
+Complete before departure.

-2. Read Onboard Card 04 - Gulf Stream Entry - this is the most critical tactical phase
+2. Card 04 — Gulf Stream Entry